Jaggernaut555/midi-mixer-spotify/PAGE.md

 # This will only work with a spotify premium account

 # Setting up this plugin

+You can open up these steps in a web browser [on the github repo](https://github.com/Jaggernaut555/midi-mixer-spotify/blob/main/README.md#setting-up-this-plugin)

 1. Log in to [Spotify developers dashboard](https://developer.spotify.com/dashboard/)
-2. Create an app.
+2. Create a new app.
 Set the name to something like `Midi Mixer Spotify Plugin`.
 The description can be anything
 3. Copy the `Client ID` and `Client Secret` and enter them into this plugin's `Settings` page
 4. Click `Edit Settings` on the newly created app
 5. Add a redirect URI with the address `http://localhost:3000/auth/spotify/callback`